-The present work deals with Question \ref{Question intro} in the case of K\"ahler surfaces, providing first results in the direction of the J-equation, dHYM equation and Z-critical equation, which have the advantage that they all can be studied using obstructions arising from subvarieties, as opposed to those coming from general test configurations.
-The starting point of the work is a well-known proposition of Song-Weinkove \cite[Proposition 4.5]{SongWeinkove} dealing with the finite number of curves along which the J-flow blows up, where these curves are produced using Siu decomposition of suitable currents of analytic singularities.
+The starting point of this work is a well-known proposition of Song-Weinkove \cite[Proposition 4.5]{SongWeinkove} dealing with the finite number of curves along which the J-flow blows up, where these curves are produced using Siu decomposition of suitable currents of analytic singularities.
 A key idea of this work is to replace this Siu decomposition approach with Zariski decomposition, which opens up to several improvements.
 More precisely, given a geometric PDE $\#$ (= J-equation, dHYM equation or Z-critical equation), we obtain a map where $V$ is (a subset of) a finite-dimensional space of `initial data' $d$ (taken at the topological level).
 For example, if $\#$ is the deformed Hermitian Yang-Mills equation, then $V$ is usually taken to be the Kähler cone $\mathcal C_X$, wherein one picks a Kähler class $d_{\#}=\beta$ and a Kähler form $\theta \in \beta$ as the so-called \emph{B-field}.
 If $\#$ is the Z-critical equation, then $d_{\#}= V$ is the space of all stability data $\Omega$ (see \cite[Section 2.1]{DMS}).
 The class $\alpha \in H^{1,1}(X,\RR)$ is the topological constraint on our sought-after solution to $\#$.
-Then, under suitable hypotheses, the equation $\#$ reduces to a complex Monge-Ampère equation, and it follows from well-known existence criteria \cite{CollinsGabor, GaoChen, DatarPingali, ChuLeeTakahashi, Song} that we can solve it for initial data $d_{\#}$ in the class $\alpha$ precisely if $\tau_\#(d_{\#},\alpha)$ is Kähler class.
+Under natural hypotheses it then follows from well-known existence criteria \cite{CollinsGabor, GaoChen, DatarPingali, ChuLeeTakahashi, Song} that $\#$ can be solved for initial data $d_{\#}$, in the class $\alpha$, precisely if $\tau_\#(d_{\#},\alpha)$ is Kähler class.

-A first main goal of this work is to improve on these existence critiera.
-We will give precise formulations of main results in each of the respective cases of the J-equation, dHYM equation and Z-critical equation.
+A main goal of this work is to improve on these existence criteria.
+We will give precise statements in each of the respective cases of the J-equation, dHYM equation and Z-critical equation.
 However they all fall under the structure of the following `meta theorem':